ZivSimchoni/Zwiki/docs/about-me/about.md

 # :material-human-greeting-variant: Hi there!

 My name is Ziv.
-I'm a developer.
+I'm a developer and Junior PM.

 -   💬 Motto: